[ Jocelyn Paine's Home Page | Publications ]

 Roughly speaking, what this means is that category theory prescribes a way in which one can depict each widget as a dot, and the relations that describe how they interconnect as arrows.
 The resulting diagram has a precise interpretation, and by applying the categorical operation called "colimit" to it, one can derive a description of the "super-widget" thus formed.

 Many computer scientists have used this idea to give a precise semantics to specification languages: to describe exactly how combining specifications of parts of a system results in a specification of the entire system.
+This is what I referred to at the end of Section 3.1.

 However, most (all?) specification languages are based on logic, and the colimit dogma goes well beyond that.
-For example, in "Category Theory and Higher Dimensional Algebra: potential descriptive tools in neuroscience" [Brown and Porter 2008], Ronald Brown and Timothy Porter suggest that colimits may be useful in explaining brain activity in terms of its component neurons and neural structures.
-And in "Category Theory Applied to Neural Modeling and Graphical Representations" [Healy 2000], Michael Healy shows how to build compound neural nets from simpler components using colimits.
-Such a principled approach is, I believe, almost unknown in the field.
+For example, in "Category Theory and Higher Dimensional Algebra: potential descriptive tools in neuroscience" [Brown and Porter 2008], Ronald Brown and Timothy Porter suggest that colimits may be useful in explaining brain activity, by giving modellers a unified way — using colimits — to "put together" the component neurons and neural structures into a choerent whole.
+This deserves to be much better known in the biological sciences.

-3.3.
-Unification, logic, and holographic reduced representations
+4.2.
+Logical unification, and holographic reduced representations

-My third example is about something called "unification".
-This is a kind of pattern-matching used by computer scientists in automating logical inference.
+"Unification" is a kind of pattern-matching used by computer scientists in automating logical inference.
 (It has no connection with the phrase "unifying concepts" that I used above.)
 In essence, it's gap-filling.
 You've got a pattern with gaps in it, and you try to match it against some data in a way that fills the gaps as well as possible.
 Some computer scientists, Goguen included, have worked out categorical formulations of this: see "A categorical unification algorithm" [Rydeheard and Burstall 1986]; Computational Category Theory [Rydeheard and Burstall 1988]; and "What is Unification?
 A Categorical View of Substitution, Equation and Solution" [Goguen 1991].

 Many miles from that work, other researchers have invented some nifty implementations of analogical reasoning, collectively known as "Holographic Reduced Representations".
 These use operations on high-dimensional vectors: see for example "Dual Role of Analogy in the Design of a Cognitive Computer" [Kanerva 1988].